trilateral-gpu-sec/gpu-security-papers/README.md

 - Link: [https://dl.acm.org/doi/pdf/10.1145/3293882.3338989]()
 - Abstract: Testing is an important and challenging part of software devel- opment and its effectiveness depends on the quality of test cases.
 However, there exists no means of measuring quality of tests de- veloped for GPU programs and as a result, no test case generation techniques for GPU programs aiming at high test effectiveness.
 Existing criteria for sequential and multithreaded CPU programs cannot be directly applied to GPU programs as GPU follows a completely different memory and execution model.
 We surveyed existing work on GPU program verification and bug fixes of open source GPU programs.
 Based on our findings, we define barrier, branch and loop coverage criteria and propose a set of mutation operators to measure fault finding capabilities of test cases.
 CLTestCheck, a framework for measuring quality of tests developed for GPU programs by code coverage analysis, fault seeding and work-group schedule amplification has been developed and evaluated using industry standard benchmarks.
 Experiments show that the framework is able to automatically measure test effectiveness and reveal unusual behaviours.
 Our planned work includes data flow coverage adopted for GPU programs to probe the underlying cause of unusual kernel behaviours and a more comprehensive work-group scheduler.
 We also plan to design and develop an automatic test case generator aiming at generating high quality test suites for GPU programs.

+## TODOs
+ - Organize the papers by research category, this could be for example, TEE, Memory security (overflow, UAF), Side/Covert Channels, etc